 1977 Triumph Bonneville

 ABOVE & BELOW: 1977 Triumph Bonneville T140V was essentially carried over from '76, as would be the practice from now on.
 Budget constraints were choking the company and it's products.
-This one is in the Polychromatic Blue & Cold White paint scheme.
+This one is in the Polychromatic Blue and Cold White paint scheme.

 FOCUSING ON ONE MODEL

-As the 1977 model year opened, the Meriden Co-op was struggling on a shoestring budget & so had to set priorities.
+As the 1977 model year opened, the Meriden Co-op was struggling on a shoestring budget and so had to set priorities.
 The Triumph T160 Trident had been killed off in 1975, now they dropped the 650cc T120 & TR6 series, focusing all their energies in a single motor motorcycle, the 750cc twin, in T120 Bonneville form and also as the TR7 Tiger.
 For 1977, there were two bikes in the Bonneville lineup: The standard Triumph T140 Bonneville, and a special, limited-edition factory custom, the Triumph Bonneville T140 Silver Jubilee.
 The Jubilee was meant to commemorate the Silver (25th) Anniversary of Queen Elizabeth II's reign as Queen of England.
 The model year started with Engine #GP75000, with the standard Triumph Bonneville 750 model designation being T140V (the "V" signifying a 5-speed gearbox, which all of them had).
 The Jubilees simply added a "J" suffix after the "V" (ie: T140VJ).

 ABOVE: The 1977 Triumph Bonneville itself was a very limited edition, with only about 2400 having been made, total.
 But Triumph Motorcycles continued to produce its mainstream model, the 1977 Triumph Bonneville T140V.
 This one is in Signal Red and Cold White, which was the color scheme for a TR6 or TR7.